 Feed Suppliers:

 Name:

 Address:

 Telephone #:

 Mills used:

 Major source / minor source (circle one)

 Name:

 Address:

 Telephone #:

 Mills used:

 Major source / minor source (circle one)

 Feed Documentation

 Are feed documents available for at least one year?
 (Keep a representative tag for each ingredient used, Replacing old with current tags as rations change) Y N

 Are there records of feed constituents? Υ N

 Describe feed storage:

 Number of days' supply of feed is available on the farm:

 Is feed free from all ruminant protein? Υ N

 (with the exception of milk and milk products)

 Body Condition Scoring

 When are stock body conditions scored and by whom?

-Does supplier carry out any tests and/or safeguards
+Does supplier carry out any tests and/or safeguards on raw materials or finished feed?
+V .
+In the last of the last o

-on raw materials or finished feed? Υ N
+on raw materials or linished leed?
+Y N